Pair correlation for sums of two ordinates of zeros of the Riemann zeta function

 \subsection{Background}

-Over a half-century ago, in his famous pair correlation paper, Montgomery \cite{Mont} investigated the distribution of the differences $\gamma-\gamma'$ between ordinates of zeros $\rho=1/2+i\gamma$ of the Riemann zeta function $\zeta(s)$, assuming the validity of the Riemann hypothesis (RH).
-His stunning \emph{pair correlation conjecture} (PCC) is the assertion that $1-((\sin\pi u)/\pi u)^2$ is the two-point correlation function for zeros of $\zeta(s)$ on the critical line.
-In other words, for any real numbers $\alpha\le\beta$, PCC predicts that
+Over a half-century ago, in his celebrated pair correlation paper, Montgomery \cite{Mont} studied the distribution of the differences $\gamma-\gamma'$ between ordinates of zeros $\rho=\tfrac12+i\gamma$ of the Riemann zeta function $\zeta(s)$, assuming the Riemann hypothesis~(RH).
+His \emph{pair correlation conjecture} (PCC) asserts that $1-((\sin\pi u)/\pi u)^2$ is the two-point correlation function for zeros of $\zeta(s)$ on the critical line.
+In other words, for any real numbers $\alpha<\beta$, PCC predicts

+where zeros are counted with multiplicity, and $\delta(\alpha,\beta)\defeq 1$ if $0\in[\alpha,\beta]$, $\delta(\alpha,\beta)\defeq 0$ otherwise; the $\delta$-term accounts for the diagonal pairs $\gamma=\gamma'$.
 For general background on the conjecture and its implications, we refer the reader to the excellent survey article by Goldston \cite{Goldston} and to the references therein.
-In order to understand the Fourier transform of the distribution function of the differences $\gamma-\gamma'$, Montgomery studied the pair correlation function
+Higher correlations of the zeros were later studied by Hejhal \cite{Hejhal} and by Rudnick and Sarnak \cite{RudSar}.
+We note that the correlation sums considered here involve quadruples of ordinates only through the degenerate linear form $\gamma_1+\gamma_2-\gamma_1'-\gamma_2'$; thus, the associated test functions lie outside the admissible class of \cite{RudSar}, and so our results are not contained in the theory of $n$-level correlations.